AhmedAlbaltan/capstone_project_fsnd/README.txt

-401 - Unauthorized (The request requires user authentication) 403 - Forbidden (The server understood the request, but is refusing to fulfill it) 404 - Not Found (The requested resource doesn't exist)
+401 - Unauthorized (The request requires user authentication) 403 - Forbidden (The server understood the request, but is refusing to fulfill it) 404 - Not Found (The requested resource doesn't exist) 500 - internal server error (the request is ok but there's an error in the server)

 Base URL